Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

     +------------------------------+--------------------------+--------------------------+--------------------------+--------------------------+--------------------------+--------------------------+

 The results for 10 MW show a more dominant drop in temperature of the 25 km long pipes compared to those of 2.5 km.
-Because of this it does make more sense to insulate the pipes with a higher class.
+Because of this it does make more sense to insulate longer pipes with a higher class.
 The reason that this drop is more dominant for the 10 MW case compared to the 90 MW is that the amount of heat loss is more or less the same in the absolute sense, but higher compared to the heat delivered to the demand in the relative sense.

 Moreover, be aware that the velocity in these cases are quite high, because we have optimized the pipe diameter based on the peak hour, and heat losses will become more dominant for lower velocities.